Murderers' Row (film): Plot

 The film begins with a shot of the United States Capitol being destroyed.
 It is actually a scale model being used in the demonstration of a heliobeam weapon in the headquarters of the Bureau of International Government and Order ("BIG O").
 BIG O is a secret organization with the goal of world domination that previously appeared in The Silencers.

 With the aid of a mole, BIG O conducts a worldwide assassination campaign against various secret agents working for ICE (Intelligence Counter Espionage).
 Matt Helm fakes his own death in preparation for investigating the scheme undetected.

 Helm meets his boss, Mac, for a mission briefing.
-They watch a film showing Solaris enjoying himself with young women on the beaches of Cannes.
+They watch a film showing Dr. Solaris enjoying himself with young women on the beaches of Cannes.
 Helm is to track down the now missing Dr. Solaris, who has developed the powerful "heliobeam" weapon, a device that uses the concentrated power of sunlight for mass destruction.
-Helm is told if he can not rescue Solaris he is to kill him, and if captured to kill himself, lest BIG O brainwash him.
+Helm is told if he can not rescue Dr. Solaris he is to kill him, and if captured to kill himself, lest BIG O brainwash him.
 He is to work under the name of James A. Peters.

 Posing as a Chicago gangster named Jim Peters, an alias of "Lash" Petroni, Helm travels to the French Riviera, flying into Nice Airport.
 A large customised Ford Thunderbird awaits him and he drives along the coast.
 He takes a package from the glove compartment containing a gun and a bottle of Ballantine's Irish whiskey.
-Trying to drink as he drives he finds the bottle holds a small tape recorder with a message from mac instead of whiskey.
+Trying to drink as he drives he finds the bottle holds a small tape recorder with a message from Mac instead of whiskey.